NadiaIdris/planner-web-app/README.md

     - Enter the `localhost:8080` or whatever port you use and click Open.
     - Click on Inspect button beside `localhost:8080`.

-## Things to improve
+## Future Enhancements

 - Keyboard shortcut (Shift + Enter) for exiting task after finishing editing task text.
 - Allow users to create a profile and store the data using Firebase.
 - Custom build and design date picker that looks the same in all browsers.
-- Add a button "Add deadline" instead of "mm/dd/yyyy 🔽" in web and empty area with 🔽 icon in Android web.
+- Add a button "Add deadline" instead of "mm/dd/yyyy ðŸ”½" in web and empty area with ðŸ”½ icon in Android web.
 - Format date into month and day (e.g. Dec 15).
 - Add CSS animation.
 - Add option to add multiple lists and a search all lists feature.